 “Winter weather” is a relative term in North Central Florida.
 We won’t get hit with snowstorms or bone-chilling subzero temperatures.
 However, we often deal with rain and temperature swings that make it necessary for our homes to have working heating systems.
 November is the right time—deeper into fall—to make sure your residential heating system is able to do the job you expect from it.
-You don’t want to switch on your electric furnace for the first time in December only to discover you already need to schedule heating repair in Lake Butler, FL for it, after all.
+You don’t want to switch on your electric furnace for the first time in December only to discover you already need to schedule

 This sounds a bit like a Christmas request (we don’t think Santa can cram a new central air conditioning system down your chimney, and we also doubt he has the proper certifications to accurately size it), but it may be a big question you’ve got for the upcoming season.
 You know that the current AC you have is near the end of its service life, and trying to push it through another summer in Florida may end in disaster.